 Figure 2 depicts the temporal development of the additional electric power needed due to charging processes.
 In figure 3 the temporal development of the reserve capacities of transformer stations is shown.
 This figure gives an overview of the transformer stations and the time horizon for a demand for action.
 For example the need of an upgrade, because the actual reserve capacity reaches its limit due to the assumed market scenario.

 Furthermore, the meta study contains investigations of the impact on a transition of the bus fleets of HOCHBAHN and VHH towards purely electrically powered bus fleets.
 First, a rough deduction of the needed connection capacities of the bus depots in Hamburg caused by the additional power demand was carried out.
 Afterwards, the saving potentials of the connection capacities by partial usage of hydrogen busses were examined.
 Figure 4 shows a typical course of the charging capacity of a bus depot for a working week.
 Moreover, an assessment of battery states of charge and capacities (figure 5 and 6) as well as an investigation of the impact on the availability of electro busses on the bus depot were conducted in the meta study.

-Please find more details und further results in the Meta Study Electromobility
+Please find more details und further results (in german) in the Meta Study Electromobility

 This meta study was commissioned by and accomplished with the help of Stromnetz Hamburg GmbH, Hamburger Hochbahn AG and Verkehrsbetriebe Hamburg-Holstein GmbH (VHH).